John M. Alberts

-John M. Alberts is a former member of the Wisconsin State Assembly.
+John Michael Alberts (April 24, 1933 – April 26, 2015) was an American politician who served as a member of the Wisconsin State Assembly.

-Biography
+Life and career

-Alberts was born on April 24, 1933 in Oconomowoc, Wisconsin.
+Alberts was born in Oconomowoc, Wisconsin on April 24, 1933.
 He graduated from Oconomowoc High School and Carroll University.
 Alberts in married with four children and has been a member of Kiwanis.

-Career

 Alberts was first a member of the Assembly from 1969 to 1973.
 In 1981, he was re-elected to the Assembly in a special election to fill the vacancy caused by the resignation of Harry G. Snyder.
 Alberts was also a candidate for Lieutenant Governor of Wisconsin in 1974, running on the gubernatorial ticket with William Dyke.
 They would lose to incumbents Patrick Lucey and Martin J. Schreiber.
 Alberts was a Republican.

+Alberts died from leukemia on April 26, 2015, at the age of 82.